A paperfolding paradise

 'Origami from the Classics' by Satoshi Takagi, published in 1993, shows a drawing of a kimono decorated with the takara-bune which dates from 1704.

-The earliest known drawing of the design in Europe (which has one blunt and one pointed end) occurs in the Dutch picture book "Hanenpoot" which Willem Bilderchijk wrote and illustrated for his young son Julius Willem in around 1806.
+The earliest known drawing of the design in Europe occurs in the Dutch picture book "Hanenpoot" which Willem Bilderchijk wrote and illustrated for his young son Julius Willem in around 1806.
 In the caption accompanying this drawing the design is referred to as a paper boat rather than the Chinese Junk and it is possible that the name Chinese Junk had not attached itself to the design at this stage.
 On his website 'Bits of Smith', John Smith gives the reference for this discovery as Papiervouwen, De geschiedenis van een cultuur, }Elsje van der Ploeg published by Uitgeverij Helmond bv, Tilburg.
 July 1990, ISBN 9025293573.
+It is worth noting that this version of the Chinese Junk has one blunt and one pointed end.

 There is an untitled drawing of a Chinese Junk in Elise Van Calcar's book 'De Kleine Papierwerkers', which was published by K H Schadd in Amsterdam in 1863.